Page Contents

 And they’ll greet you with a handshake and a beer when you arrive at the bar that night.
 Pretty much everyone is there for the same reason – because we love the mountain environment and all the great opportunities for adventure that affords.

 And we love to share it, and see others come to appreciate it the way we do.
 I lived there for just two years but I’ll always feel like Jasper is home.
-Banff is more international in flavour, with more shopping and attractions, but it still has breathtaking natural scenery as well.
+Banff is more international in flavour, with more shopping and attractions, but it still has incredible scenery as well.

 My favourite time is during the Banff Mountain Festival; the world’s largest alpine culture festival.
 The film festival tours around the world but people still flock here for it in the fall because it is the most amazing celebration of alpine culture anywhere.